-On International Men’s Day, I am interested to understand how much stigma there still is around men and crying.
+In International Men's Health week, I am interested to understand how much stigma there still is around men and crying.

 How many men were bought up with messages such as “boys don’t cry”, “crying like a girl” or “man up” and are still living with the same belief?”

 My guess is that in our society it is still incredibly difficult for men to show vulnerabilities including tears.

 There are certain displays of emotions that are acceptable and even encouraged in men such as anger and arrogance.

 But others such as crying or showing feelings of hurt or vulnerability have been actively discouraged and even shamed from an early age.

 Even though feeling all emotions is an essential part of being human.
 And crying has been scientifically proven to enhance mood, release toxins and reduce stress.

 In order to survive in the world, men have had to learn to bury those parts of themselves they feel ashamed of.
 And perhaps ridicule others who may remind them of their own shame.